 The obvious fix for an unbalanced bite is to put everything back in balance, but how is that done?
 It starts with your dentist.
 He will evaluate the bite problems and your jaw health to determine causes and possible treatment options.
 He may order x-rays and scans to see what is going on under the surface, too.
 From there, the treatment plan depends on the scale of the misalignment and the cause.

-- Reconstruction – Tooth damage or loss can lead to bite misalignment.
+Reconstruction – Tooth damage or loss can lead to bite misalignment.
 The most practical way to fix the problem is to restore your smile.
-How the dentist goes about reconstructing the teeth depends on the extent of the loss.
+How your dentist goes about reconstructing your teeth depends on the extent of the loss.
+Reconstructive examples include:

 - Dental implants replace missing teeth.
 With an implant, the dentist embeds a post in the jaw that hold a prosthetic tooth.